ERP Implementation: The Final Barrier To Quick Cloud Deployment18 Apr 2018 | by Brett Mundell

 The good news for companies implementing ERP is that the timelines to implement and the costs associated with implementation are definitely being reduced as vendors and implementation partners move to the Cloud and look to use technology to provide simpler, less risky implementation methodologies.

 In today’s world of Cloud, businesses want to pay for their software monthly, avoid all IT infrastructure and pay as you go on all services.
-When it comes to ERP there is one remaining barrier to monthly subscriptions – ERP implementation.
+When it comes to ERP there is one remaining barrier to monthly subscriptions – Cloud ERP implementation.

-The use of pre-configured, template ERP implementations is offering more choice and real advantages through quicker Return on Investment.
+The use of pre-configured, template cloud-based ERP implementations is offering more choice and real advantages through quicker Return on Investment.

 As is often the case with ERP implementations there is no right or wrong answer to the question of which structure to use.
-The good news is that as a customer you have choice.
+The good news is that as a customer you have a choice.

 Are you evaluating possible ERP options for your business?
 Call 1300 045 046 or email [email protected] to speak to one of our consultants.